UnaBiz/sigfox-gcloud/README.md

         and ensure the Google Cloud Service Account in `google-credentials.json` has been granted `Editor` rights to your Google Cloud Project

+1. Add the following `sigfox-route` setting to the Google Cloud Project Metadata store.
+    This route says that all received Sigfox messages will be processed by the two steps `decodeStructuredMessage` and `logToGoogleSheets`.

+    ```bash
+    gcloud compute project-info add-metadata --metadata=^:^sigfox-route=decodeStructuredMessage,logToGoogleSheets
+    ```

 1. Create the Google PubSub message queues that we will use to route the Sigfox messages between the Cloud Functions: